JuliaTeX/TikzGraphs.jl/README.md

 This library generates graph layouts using the TikZ graph layout package.

-In order to use this library, lualatex must be installed.
-The texlive and miktex distributions include lualatex.
-You must also have dvisvgm installed.
-On Ubuntu, you can get these, if not already present, by running `sudo apt-get install texlive-latex-base` and `sudo apt-get install texlive-binaries`.

 You must also have the LaTeX package PGF/TikZ version 3.0 or later installed.
-You may download this from CTAN.
-If you are using the texlive package manager, this may be done by running `tlmgr install pgf` from the commandn line.
+You may download this from [http://www.ctan.org/pkg/pgf CTAN], either directly or through your LaTeX package manager.
+If you are using the texlive package manager, this may be done by running `tlmgr install pgf` from the command line.

 ## Example